Graphic Design (GD)

 Prerequisite(s): GD328.

 Work in an ad agency, museum, or other appropriate professional situation.
 A weekly record of student accomplishment is required, as well as scheduled meetings with advisor.
 120 hours for 3 credits; 140 hours for 4 credits.
+This course may be offered for 0-6 credits and is repeatable for additional credit.

-Prerequisite(s): Junior or senior status in the major.
+Prerequisite(s): Junior or senior status in the major

 A capstone course taken in the last year of the B.F.A./B.A. in Graphic Design and Multimedia.
 Gain a pragmatic understanding of professional practices, including portfolio preparation, production methods and presentation techniques.
 Design projects to implement strategies of branding and visual communication, and skills in print and web media.
 Prepare for the final Senior Portfolio Presentation required of all B.F.A. candidates.